Unique UArizona Postdoctoral Fellowship enables trainees to advance STEM knowledge and launch careers

 Niemiro studies ways to improve stem cell transplantation using the immune-boosting benefits of exercise.
 She planned to use the award money to meet with leaders in the fields of exercise and neuroimmunology this May, but the conferences she was planning on attending were canceled due to COVID-19.
 However, Niemiro plans to use the funds for alternative professional development opportunities in the near future.

-Her mentoring committee is spearheaded by her co-advisors Dr. Richard Simpson, associate professor of nutritional sciences and pediatrics, and Dr. Emmanuel Katsanis, director of the Blood and Bone Marrow Transplant Program at the College of Medicine – Tucson.
+Her mentoring committee is spearheaded by her co-advisors Richard Simpson, associate professor of nutritional sciences and pediatrics, and Emmanuel Katsanis, director of the Blood and Bone Marrow Transplant Program at the College of Medicine – Tucson.
 Simpson provides Niermiro with his expertise in exercise immunology, while Katsanis gives her “open and honest” feedback from a clinical perspective on the high, translational potential of her research.
-To get a fresh, outside perspective on her research, she selected Dr. Ronald Lynch, physiology professor, as her third committee member.
+To get a fresh, outside perspective on her research, she selected Ronald Lynch, physiology professor, as her third committee member.

 “Dr. Lynch is so knowledgeable and has great opinions and viewpoints on different research ideas, so we felt that his perspective would provide a very diverse, out-of-the-box perspective on my experiments and professional development,” Niemiro said.